 Training with qualifications: JNC Professional Qualifying Courses (Levels 6 & 7)

-Isle Of Wight YFC are looking to recruit more placement based degree students onto their YTP scheme next September.
+Isle Of Wight YFC are looking to recruit more placement based degree students onto their YDP scheme next September.

 Gain 20hrsyouthwork experience each week, based in a placement church who will support and encourage you as well as stretch you and give you lots of youth ministry opportunities.

 Work with an experienced, helpful and passionate Youth For Christ team on a wide range of projects from small group work to island wide projects.

 Receive £2300 each year towards your college fees and an additional £800 towards your travel expenses…plus free accommodation and meals!

 Earn a JNC accredited degree in Applied Theology (Youth & Community Work) at Moorlands College.

 For details of the degree course, see the Moorlands College entry: BA Honours Applied Theology (Youth & Community Work)

 A three or four-year degree programme that can be studied at Moorlands College Christchurch (either Campus-Based or Placement-Based), the Midlands campus in Birmingham, or at the Belfast campus, Moorlands NI @ Youth Link.
 Learning takes place through immersive taught modules and varied practical experience, fusing biblical depth with robust youth work theory.
 Award includes JNC professional qualification.